ga-dc/js1/05-09-final-project/readme.md

   - Listen for events and add interactivity based on user input

 - Hosting
-  - App must be hosted on either GitHub Pages or Heroku
+  - App must be hosted on GitHub Pages

 #### Bonus / Best Practices